How to Get Better Gas Mileage: 9 Simple Ways to Save

 Be a chill driver

 Speeding and slamming on the brakes—hallmarks of aggressive driving—waste gas big time.
 Researchers at the government’s Oak Ridge National Laboratory found that aggressive driving reduces gas mileage in stop-and-go traffic by up to 40 percent.
-Plus, that sort of driving is dangerous.

 Keep up with regular maintenance